Exact upper bounds for the minimum sizes of strong and weak separating path systems of cliques: Definitions and Preliminaries

-In the following proof, we work under the convention that every path has a first and a last vertex (although which is which will often not be relevant).
-We denote $e(P,P')$ the edge connecting the last vertex of $P$ to the first vertex of~$P'$.
+Finally, we work under the convention that every path is \emph{oriented}, in the sense that it has has a first and a last vertex.
+If the last vertex $u$ of a path $P$ is distinct from the first vertex $v$ of a path $P'$, then we denote by $e(P,P')$ the edge connecting $u$ and $v$.